-Because of our unique integrated practice mode, residents graduating from our program are competent in both clinical and operational aspects of pharmacy practice.
+Because of our unique integrated practice model, residents graduating from our program are competent in both clinical and operational aspects of pharmacy practice.
 Residents have the opportunity to interact with multiple preceptors during one rotation, and learn from different teaching styles.
 Being in a large residency class, residents establish a broad network early in their career and meet new people from different backgrounds.
 Many NMH pharmacists serve on committees of local and national pharmacy organizations, also presenting networking opportunities.
-Residents have the opportunity to participate in professional pharmacy organization committees longitudinally.
+Residents also have the opportunity to participate in professional pharmacy organization committees longitudinally.

 Unfortunately, we currently do not arrange any events for prospective candidates to do on-site visits.
 We also do not offer a pre-interview shadowing experience.
 Follow us on our Instagram account for upcoming informational sessions and other program highlights: @nmhpharmacyresidency